 - Other books: You never want to copy what someone else has done so closely that others accuse you of not having your own style or voice.
 But when you find a text you like, ask yourself what it is about the book you’re drawn to.
 Maybe it’s the flavor of the time period or the feeling a specific character gives you.
 Ask yourself how you can capture or use that for yourself.

 - Art: You of course can try to imagine backstories for the images you find–medieval and renaissance art, in particular, can be great for creation, relationship, or war stories.
 But you also can try to find specific elements in the art.
 For instance, perhaps you discover a portrait with the saddest eyes you’ve ever seen that feel just right for your main character, or maybe you can come up with a unique metaphor or analogy based on what the artist has done.
 Some art, like Munch’s The Scream, can invoke specific feelings you can run with.
 Abstract art is great for this.

 - Interviews and conversations: Talking to others can open your eyes to new perspectives and even provide the basis for characterizations.
 Pay attention not only to what they tell you, but elements like word choice and pace of speech.

 And yes, you of course can dive into writing prompts for ideas, too.
-These have both pros and cons, as I explored in this previous blog.
+These have both pros and cons.
 But these don’t work for everybody.
 If they’re not you’re cup of tea, don’t sweat it.